-Local authority/organisation contribution Project management and administration provided by EMS.
-Report and best practice guide developed by EMS in conjunction with core membership group.
-Other sources of funding or support Additional funding if needed by individual groups to cover costs of meals.
-Budget [Please supply spreadsheet] See above Applies if application exceeds \$100,000 over the life of the project Do you wish to attend a hearing in support of this application?
-Yes No 🔀 Application confirmation Approval of Chief Executive (Ingus & Michael Chapter & Chief Executive) CDEM Group comment Fully support Community Engagement and the in nportance of identifying and p promoting best practice.
+Risks Sugge Suggested management Identification of success of the network projec All members of wider network to be surveyed throughout the project to understand if the network is delivering valuable outcomes Network ends at the end of the establishment project Discuss ways groups can make the network sustainable into the future, including meetings held by "Skype" Unbale to find a suitable contractor numb New Zealand has many well regarded professionals across a number of disciplines and we're confident a suitable candidate will be found.
+Funding request and use CDEM resilience fund contribution \$80,000 Local authority/organisation contribution Project management and administration provided by EMS with support of core group members Other sources of funding or support Additional funding if needed by individual groups to cover costs of meals.
+Budget [Please supply spreadsheet] Applies if application exceeds \$100,000 over the life of the project Do you wish to attend a hearing in support of this application?
+Yes No Application confirmation Approval of Chief Executive angus EMCKay CDEM Group comment Southland CDEM Group fully supports this proposal.